NeilCresswell/themes/README.md

 Dark Room IDE Themes
 ====================

 These are dark themes, primarily aimed at web development.
-Personally, I use them daily with WebStorm, Sublime Text, and Aptana Studio, but they are suited for other IDEs too.
+Personally, I use them daily with WebStorm, Sublime Text, and Aptana Studio, but they are suited for many other IDEs too.
+Versions for Notepad++ have been included too, in case you want to have a consistent look in all of your editors.

 Many similar themes I've tried in the past had several issues, which I've tried to address here:

 1. If the theme had a black background, typically the foreground colors were too intense/tiring.
 2. If the theme had an off-black background to subdue the foreground colors, this was often too light.